codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 ### Monorepo support (Modified files)

-The *modified files* field is a very powerful Codefresh feature that allows you to trigger a build only if the files affected by a commit are in a specific folder (or match a specific naming pattern).
-This means that you can have a big GIT repository with multiple projects and build only the parts that actually change.
+The **Modified files** option is a very powerful Codefresh option that allows you to trigger a build only if the files affected by a commit are in a specific folder or match a specific naming pattern.
+This means that you can have a big Git repository with multiple projects, and build only the parts that actually change.

->Currently, the field *modified files* is available only for GitHub, GitLab, Azure DevOps, [Bitbucket Server](https://confluence.atlassian.com/bitbucketserver/manage-webhooks-938025878.html){:target="\_blank"}, and Bitbucket (Cloud) repositories.
+>Currently, the option is available only for GitHub, GitLab, Azure DevOps, [Bitbucket Server](https://confluence.atlassian.com/bitbucketserver/manage-webhooks-938025878.html){:target="\_blank"}, and Bitbucket (Cloud) repositories.
 We will support other Git providers as soon as they add the respective feature.

-### Using the Modified files field to constrain triggers to specific folder/files
+### Using the Modified files option to constrain triggers to specific folder/files

-The *modified files* field accepts glob expressions.
-The paths are relative to the root folder of the project (where the git repository was checked out).
+The **Modified files** option accepts glob expressions.
+The paths are relative to the root folder of the project (where the Git repository was checked out).
 Some possible examples are:

 ```
 **/package.json